zlaxx24/zlaxx24/README.md

 **`António Silva -> Junior Full Stack Developer`**

-I am passionate about designing and building software applications.
-In my free time, I love solving logic problems and puzzles, which has helped me to develop strong analytical and critical thinking skills.
-I am excited to work on a range of projects and to contribute to the development of software applications.
+I am passionate about designing and building software applications and in my free time, I love solving complex logic problems as well as puzzles, which has helped me to develop strong analytical and critical thinking skills.
+Although I am new to IT, I am highly motivated and committed to building a successful career in this field.

+In other hand, recently, I completed a 14-week intensive immersive full-stack developer bootcamp, where I gained valuable experience and knowledge in a range of technologies, such as HTML, CSS, JavaScript, Spring, Hibernate, mySQL, among ohters.

-I am committed to writing clean and maintainable code! 😄😄😄
+I am committed to writing clean and maintainable code! 😄

 ## Programming Languages 👨‍💻